September 17, 2018

 Please contact IGWG@prb.org if you have questions.

-Part II of this series, which will take place in late October, will focus on design and implementation features of cash transfer approaches that are effective at improving GBV outcomes, including specific work in humanitarian settings.
+Part II of this series focuses on design and implementation features of cash transfer approaches that are effective at improving GBV outcomes, including specific work in humanitarian settings.